 - Some people think they’re cool.
 But cool does not make you money—at least not this way.

 I’m not alone.
 Pretty much any conversion optimization expert that does a lot of tests says the same thing:

 We have tested rotating offers many times and have found it to be a poor way of presenting home page content.Chris Goward, Wider Funnel

-Rotating banners are absolutely evil and should be removed immediately.
+Rotating banners are absolutely evil and should be removed immediately.Tim Ash, Site Tuners

 Jakob Nielsen (yes, the usability guru) confirms this in tests.
 They ran a usability study where they gave users the following task: “Does Siemens have any special deals on washing machines?”

 Product design guru Luke Wroblweski summed it up like this:

-There’s a discussion about automatic sliders on StackExchange UX.
+There was a discussion about automatic sliders on User Experience Stack Exchange as well.

 Almost all of the testing I’ve managed has proven content delivered via carousels to be missed by users.
 Few interact with them and many comment that they look like adverts and so we’ve witnessed the banner blindness concept in full effect.